 Contact Alyssa Federico at email@example.com.

-Betsy Krisher is President and Director of Nonprofit Services of Maher Duessel, a Pennsylvania firm specializing in service to not-for-profit organizations and governmental entities.
+Betsy Krisher is Chairman/CEO and Director of Nonprofit Services of Maher Duessel, a Pennsylvania firm specializing in service to not-for-profit organizations and governmental entities.
 A licensed CPA in Pennsylvania for more than 30 years, Krisher has extensive experience with not-for-profit organizations including foundations, environmental and human service agencies, and associations, as well as community development, arts/humanities, religious, and member-based organizations.
+Ms. Krisher has a B.A. in Economics and Business Administration from the University of Pittsburgh, graduating Summa Cum Laude.
 Krisher serves on several committees of the AICPA and the PICPA, including the AICPA’s Tax Resource Panel for Exempt Organizations.
-She previously served on the AICPA’s Non-Profit Expert Panel/Audit Guide Revision Task Force.
+She serves on the Board of the PICPA and will serve as President of the state society for the 2023-2024 year.
 A Leadership Pittsburgh graduate, Krisher also volunteers her time with Board service for the United Way of Southwestern Pennsylvania.
 She speaks annually to various organizations on not-for-profit accounting and tax matters.

 Contact Betsy Krisher at firstname.lastname@example.org.